cenab/nim-presentation/docs/PRESENTATION-SCRIPT.md

 "Now we get to the heart of our approach: the machine learning models.
 For **application and device identification**, we use a **multi-output Gradient Boosting** model, and the results have been quite encouraging."

-"We start with 109 raw features extracted from the traffic flows, but we use **ANOVA F-value** analysis to trim this down to the most informative metrics.
-Things like `tcpMSS`, burst timing patterns, packet size distributions – features that really capture the essence of how different applications behave."
+"From 109 raw features we keep only the strongest few—metrics like `tcpMSS` and burst timing—selected via **ANOVA F-value**."

 "We validate everything with **ten-fold cross-validation** to make sure our results are robust and not just overfitting to our particular dataset.
 The model achieves **98 to 99 percent F1 scores** for application identification and essentially **perfect accuracy** for device identification."